Industrial Air Compressor Preventative Maintenance

 • Drain condensate manually (when applicable).

-• On compressors with integrated dryer, check the dew point
+• On compressors with integrated dryers, check the dew point.

-Every Three Months: Every three months, or after 500 hours of running use, do the following.
+Every three months, or after 500 hours of running use, perform the following tasks:

 • Check the pressure drop over the (optional) filters.